Endrin: Removal from the environment

 In the United States, endrin was mainly disposed in land until U.S. federal regulations were applied in 1987 on land disposal of wastes containing endrin.
 Primary methods of endrin disappearance from soil are volatilization and photodecomposition.
 Under ultraviolet light, endrin forms δ-ketoendrin and International Programme on Chemical Safety (IPCS) claims that in intense summer sun, about 50% of endrin is isomerized to δ-ketoendrin in 7 days.
 In anaerobic conditions microbial degradation by fungi and bacteria takes place to form the same major end product.

 Mammalian metabolic studies with endrin are difficult because of the high toxicity of the compound.
 Baldwin M K identified two hydroxylated metabolites in the faeces of rats fed a diet containing 4 parts per million of endrin.
 At least one was the result of hydroxylation of the methylene bridge.
 The other might be the opposite isomer, or it could conceivably be the result of hydroxylation at another site.
-Endrin rarely occurs as a resdue in tissues.
+Endrin rarely occurs as a residue in tissues.
 What is found is the ketone, probably produced by metabolism of the alcohol derived from the methylene group.